 When John Lennon and Yoko Ono married secretly in Gibraltar on March 20,1969, the ceremony lasted only three minutes.

 But these minutes, so elaboratel protected, were in fact the end of privacy.
-“We knew our honeymoon was going to be public, anyway,

 so we decided to use it to make a statement.
 We sat in bed and talked to reporters for seven days.
 It was hilarious.